-Back in 2006, Lucas Moraes translated my Kybalion paper into Brazilian Portuguese.
-I’m planning on reformatting the paper and making it available in the “Articles and Other Writings” section of this website, but in the meantime you can find the Portuguese translation at the O Alvorecer site or at transaberes.
+Back in 2016, Lucas Moraes translated my Kybalion paper into Brazilian Portuguese.
+You can find the PDF in the “Articles and Other Writings” section of this website (or simply click here).
+You can also find mirrors of the translation at the O Alvorecer site or at transaberes.
 Big thanks to Lucas for taking the effort to translate the article!
 I wasn’t aware until I did an episode of the Projeto Mayhem podcast on the subject that the Kybalion has a very large following in Brazil, and I very much appreciate Lucas’s effort to ensure the paper reaches a wider audience.

 Someone on the Hermetic House of Life Discord server asked recently whether sigil magic actually works.
 I’ve worked with sigils for a very long time—in terms of praxis, it’s how I got started along the magical path—and yet I still ask myself that question as well.
 At least part of the answer for me, however, seems to depend on how exactly those sigils are being used within a given magical operation.